We are now out of medium maturing Whitten kenaf seeds. Harvesting this seed in the US as far as I know has not resulted in available seed supply.

 2. Optimum soil temp (in the top one inch of soil) has demonstrated increased germination and faster sprouting.

 Weeds can affect growing rates and yields especially at the early stages of growth when the kenaf and weeds are competing for sunlight.
+Pre-emergent weed control may be needed for some locations.

 4. Plant spacing has been seen to affect yield.
 Both too few seeds per / acre and also too many seeds / acre.
 We only recommend what we have seen so far that works best in most places.